 JOHN: Yeah, Luke 13.

-JOHN: Yeah, a tower fell and the people said, "You know, were they worse than everybody else?
-Why did the tower fall on them?"
-His answer was, “You better be careful, you might die too, it could happen to you.”
-The point is no, they’re not any worse than you, it just happened as a warning to you.
-It happened and it could happen to you, nobody is exempt.
-It could happen to me, I’m prepared.
-A tower could fall on me, I’m prepared.
-It could fall on you, you're prepared.
-And most of the people probably listening to this program today, you Grace To You people, you’re ready, the tower falls on you, you just go right into the presence of the Lord.
-"Far better to depart and be with Christ.
+JOHN: Yeah, a tower fell, and the people said, you know, “Were they worse than everybody else?
+Why’d the tower fall on them?”

+And His answer was, “You’d better be careful; you might die, too.
+It could happen to you.”
+The point is, no, they’re not any worse than you; it just happened as a warning to you.
+It happened, and it could happen to you.
+Nobody’s exempt.
+It could happen to me.
+I’m prepared.
+A tower could fall on me; I’m prepared.
+It could fall on you.
+You’re prepared.
+And most of the people that are probably listening to this program today, you know, you’re Grace to You people; you’re ready.
+The tower falls on you; you just go right into the presence of the Lord.
+Far better to depart and be with Christ.
 But there’s no guarantee.
-Those people that die under a natural disaster, or a construction disaster or something like that, they’re not any worse than anybody else.
+Those people that die under a natural disaster or a construction disaster or something like that, they’re not any worse than anybody else.
 Nothing happened to them that isn’t going to happen to everybody.

-PHIL: So what would your appeal be to those who are without Christ who might be listening to us?
+PHIL: So, what would your appeal be to those who are without Christ who might be listening to us?

-PHIL: John, without a doubt there were people directly impacted by this that are members of the Grace To You family, people listening to us today, would you have any special words of counsel or comfort for them?
+PHIL: John, without a doubt there were people directly impacted by this that are members of the Grace to You family, people listening to us today.
+Would you have any special words of counsel or comfort for them?

-We also need to pray for people who have been affected by this, those who have been killed, certainly have loved ones, family, friends that are going to be devastated by the loss of life, some of those people, no doubt, who have died were listeners of this radio program, some of them have entered into Your presence, some have gone out of Your presence forever.
+We also need to pray for the people who have been affected by this, those who have been killed certainly have loved ones, family, friends that are going to be devastated by the loss of life.
+Some of those people, no doubt, who have died, were listeners to this radio program.
+Some of them have entered into Your presence; some have gone out of Your presence forever.

-And because we know that several of the flights that were really where the suicide bombers took the planes into the buildings were coming to Los Angeles, we know that there are people in our own city, probably people in our own church who are affected by these deaths.
+And because we know that several of the flights that were really where the suicide bombers took the plane into the buildings were coming to Los Angeles, we know that there are people in our own city – probably people in our own church – who are affected by these deaths.

 Phil, I want to thank you.
-We could go on and on but I think we’re out of time today.
+We could go on and on, but I think we’re out of time today.
 Let me just say some things in conclusion.
 If you’ve been directly affected by yesterday’s events, would you do something for me?
-Write to me today, regular mail, e-mail, let me know specifically how we can pray for you in your situation.
-We really want to come alongside, we've got a whole building full of volunteers here who will embrace your prayers as well.
-Let me give an address for you who may be new to our family.
-Grace To You, Box 4000, Panorama City, California, 91412...Grace To You, Box 4000, Panorama City, California, 91412.
+Write to me today – regular mail, e-mail – let me know specifically how we can pray for you in your situation.
+We really want to come alongside.
+We’ve got a whole building full of volunteers here who will embrace your prayers as well.
+Let me give an address for you who may be knew to our family.
+Grace to You, Box 4000, Panorama City, California, 91412.
+Grace to You, Box 4000, Panorama City, California, 91412.